 - Preheat oven to 350.
 Spray a 9 inch round cake pan with cooking spray and then line with parchment paper.

-- Spread the 2 tbsp softened butter on the bottom of the cake pan.
+- Spread the 2 tablespoon softened butter on the bottom of the cake pan.
 Sprinkle with the sweetener and top with the chopped chocolate.

 - Add all the cake batter ingredients to a medium bowl and mix with a wooden spoon until smooth.
 Drop scoops onto the chocolate topping.
 The batter will be very thick.
 Gently smooth to cover the chocolate.